PanicStation.org

 Short answer

-If the pain is severe/getting worse, you feel faint/dizzy/lightheaded, you have shoulder-tip pain, difficulty breathing, confusion, or heavy vaginal bleeding—call 999 or go to A&E now (especially if you are or might be pregnant).
+If the pain is severe or getting worse, you feel faint, dizzy or confused, you have shoulder-tip pain, difficulty breathing, or heavy vaginal bleeding, call 999 or go to A&E now.
+This is especially urgent if you are pregnant or might be pregnant.

 Do not do these things